Dandi-pyro/Cineminfo/README.md

 This is the project from my college

-If the initial run error, try to uncomment prefs.remove('email'); line 35 in main.dart.
+If the initial run error, try to uncomment prefs.remove('email'); line 35 in main.dart and restart the project.
 After that add comment again on prefs.remove('email');